MindPort-GmbH/VR-Builder/README.md

 Like Innoactive, we believe in the value of open source and will continue to support this approach together with them and the open source community.

-As VR Builder shares the same DNA as the Innoactive Creator, it can be useful check the [documentation for the Innoactive Creator](https://developers.innoactive.de/documentation/creator/v2.11.1/), the majority of which might be applicable to VR Builder as well.

 ## Contact and Support

 Join our official [Discord server](http://community.mindport.co) for quick support from the developer and fellow users.
 Suggest and vote on new ideas to influence the future of the VR Builder.